learning-zone/react-basics/next-basics.md

     <b><a href="#table-of-contents">↥ back to top</a></b>
 </div>

-### 51. How do you handle CORS in Next.js Route Handlers?
+## Q. How do you handle CORS in Next.js Route Handlers?

 Set CORS headers explicitly — never use a wildcard `*` for credentialed requests: